-- Health care sharing ministries (HCSMs) are a form of health coverage in which its members who typically share a religious belief "share" health care costs between its members. - Although HCSMs, in general, are not recognized as insurance, their features strongly mimic traditional insurance plans. - If you are unsure if a HCSM is recognized as insurance, please call the plan directly. - MnVFC eligibility
+- Health care sharing ministries (HCSMs) are a form of health coverage whose members share a common belief system.
+Collectively, they "share" health care costs between its members. - Although HCSMs, in general, are not recognized as insurance, their features strongly mimic traditional insurance plans. - If you are unsure if a HCSM is recognized as insurance, please call the plan directly. - MnVFC-eligibility.

-- Children with a HCSM plan that is not recognized as insurance are considered uninsured and are MnVFC eligible. - Use MnVFC vaccine and do not bill the patient for the cost of the vaccine.
+- Children with a HCSM plan that is not recognized as insurance are considered uninsured and are MnVFC-eligible. - Use MnVFC vaccine and do not bill the patient for the cost of the vaccine.
 You may charge the patient up to \$21.22 for the administration fee per dose (not per antigen).
-Waive the administration fee if the patient is unable to pay it. - However, if a HCSM is not recognized as insurance but has 100% vaccine coverage, you must use private vaccine and bill the HCSM plan. - Patients enrolled in HCSMs that are recognized as insurance are insured and are not MnVFC eligible.
+Waive the administration fee if the patient is unable to pay it. - However, if a HCSM is not recognized as insurance but has 100% vaccine coverage, you must use private vaccine and bill the HCSM plan. - Patients enrolled in HCSMs that are recognized as insurance are insured and are not MnVFC-eligible.